Starlink Mobile deep dive

 Image source: Screenshot from www.starlink.com

-To get Starlink internet that will work on a boat, you’ll need to sign up for one of the company’s Mobile Priority plans, meaning you’ll be paying at least $250 a month and shelling out over two grand for equipment.
+To get Starlink internet that will work on a boat, you’ll need to sign up for one of the Mobile Priority plans.
+This means you’ll pay at least $250 a month and shell out over two grand for equipment.
 That said, your speeds should be great, with at least 50GB of unthrottled high-speed internet.
+Plus, it's the only plan that allows you to stay connected while your vessel is moving.

 All of Starlink’s plans—including the Mobile plans—are month-to-month.
 That means you don’t have to pay a bunch upfront or sign year long service contracts.